-Full Name Title Term of Office/Remaining Term Cengiz SOLAKOĞLU Chairman of the Board of Directors Ali ÜLKER Vice Chairman of the Board Elected to serve for three years at the Ordinary General Assembly Meeting held on July 18, 2018.
-Erman KALKANDELEN Board Member Murat ÜLKER Board Member Elected until the end of the term of office of other Board Members at the Extraordinary General Assembly Meeting held on October 31, 2019.
-Mehmet TÜTÜNCÜ Board Member Elected on March 3, 2020, and the election was approved at the Ordinary General Assembly Meeting dated July 16, 2020, to complete the term of office for the previous board member.
-Ahmet BAL Board Member (Independent) Elected to serve for three years at the Ordinary General Assembly Meeting held on July 18, 2018.
-Fatma Pınar ILGAZ Board Member (Independent) Elected on April 30, 2019, and the election was approved at the Extraordinary General Assembly Meeting dated October 31, 2019, to complete the term of office for the previous board member.
-Aytaç Saniye MUTLUGÜLLER Board Member (Independent) Elected until the end of the term of office of other Board Members at the Extraordinary General Assembly Meeting held on October 31, 2019.
+Name and Surname Title Term of Office/Remaining Term Cengiz SOLAKOĞLU Chairman of the Board of Directors Elected to serve for three years at the Ordinary General Assembly Meeting held on May 26, 2021.
+Ali ÜLKER Vice Chairman of the Board of Directors Elected to serve for three years at the Ordinary General Assembly Meeting held on May 26, 2021.
+Erman KALKANDELEN Board Member Elected to serve for three years at the Ordinary General Assembly Meeting held on May 26, 2021.
+Murat ÜLKER Board Member Elected to serve for three years at the Ordinary General Assembly Meeting held on May 26, 2021.
+Mehmet TÜTÜNCÜ Board Member Elected to serve for three years at the Ordinary General Assembly Meeting held on May 26, 2021.
+Ahmet BAL Board Member (Independent) Elected to serve for three years at the Ordinary General Assembly Meeting held on May 26, 2021.
+Fatma Pınar ILGAZ Board Member (Independent) Elected to serve for three years at the Ordinary General Assembly Meeting held on May 26, 2021.
+Aytaç Saniye MUTLUGÜLLER Board Member (Independent) Elected to serve for three years at the Ordinary General Assembly Meeting held on May 26, 2021.